cgorringe/ft-demos/README.md

   git clone --recursive https://github.com/cgorringe/ft-demos
 ```

 Either make & run the server locally, or use the remote servers (see original README).
-Set up your display using the environment var:
+Set up your display using the environment variable:

 ```
 $ export FT_DISPLAY=localhost or servername